-Expansion of sidewalks in the area is frequently limited by the availability of ROW.
-Where sidewalk expansion is necessary along narrow streets, this Plan advocates alternatives to traditional curb and gutter designs (see Drainage section) that will free up ROW for sidewalk construction while improving stormwater drainage.
+Expansion of sidewalks in the area is frequently limited by the availability of right-of-way.
+Where sidewalk expansion is necessary along narrow streets, this Plan advocates alternatives to traditional curb and gutter designs (see Drainage section) that will free up right-of-way for sidewalk construction while improving storm drainage.